Islandora/documentation/docs/user-documentation/getting-started-with-islandora-claw.md

 2. Click the **Manage** tab from the top toolbar.
 3. Select **People** tab from the resulting menu.
  ![Alt text](../assets/people_page.png "People page")
-4. Enter all the required fields, as indicated by red asterisks, in the Add User page.
+4. Enter all the required fields, as indicated by red asterisks, in the *Add User* page.
-5. Click on "Create New Account" button at the bottom of the page.
+5. Click on the **Create New Account** button at the bottom of the page.
-6. To review/edit the permission for each role, click the **Permissions** tab in the set of tabs above the Add User button.
+6. To review/edit the permission for each role, click the **Permissions** tab in the set of tabs above the *Add User* button.

 ## How to Create a New User Role
 1. Click the **Manage** tab from the top toolbar.
 2. Select **People** tab from the resulting menu.
-3. Click the **Permissions** tab in the set of tabs above the Add User button.
+3. Click the **Permissions** tab in the set of tabs above the *Add User* button.
-4. Click the blue botton "Add role"
+4. Click the **Add role** button
  ![Alt text](../assets/gettingstarted_roles.png "Roles page")
 5. Name the role in a way that it can be disambiguated from related activities or similar groups
     * I.e. use the course code for a particular class of students working on a particular collection.
 6. Click the **Save** button.
-7. To edit the permission for a role, click on the **Edit** dropdown menu to the right of the role and select **Edit Permissions**.
+7. To edit the permissions for a role, click on the **Edit** dropdown menu to the right of the role and select **Edit Permissions**.
-8. Scroll down until you see the "Islandora section" of options.
+8. Scroll down until you see the *Islandora section* of options.
 (Currently this is the very bottom of a very long page)
     * Resource ‘type’ is what you’ll most often deal with
     * Resource entities are your baseline from which you build
     * RDF is a Fedora resource